Skip to main content

 PHP 234.00 ($4.68)

-I couldn't stop laughing at the size of the Small Entrée of Kung Pao Chicken.
-I think I made a big mistake on the size selection I made this is my first time ordering from the Philippines.
-It was also online no clue what size difference it would be compared to California.
+I couldn't stop laughing at the size of the small entrée of Kung Pao Chicken.
+I think I made a big mistake with the size selection since this is my first time ordering from the Philippines.
+It was online, so I had no clue how the sizes would compare to California.

-Oh well it is here it is my mistake by my own judgment good I had order in my other entrée to share with my family.
+Oh well, it's here now, and it's my mistake based on my own judgment.
+Good thing I ordered another entrée to share with my family.

-You can see the comparison in size from where the orange chicken is in the larger container and next to it is the Kung Pao Chicken.
+You can clearly compare the sizes, with the orange chicken served in the larger container and the Kung Pao Chicken placed right next to it.

-I decided to try their mango sago to see it would pass my test.
+I decided to give their mango sago a try to see if it would pass my test.

 Mango Sago is PHP 144.00 ($2.88).

-Kung Pao Chicken is great for people who love spicy food otherwise the taste is delicious.
+Kung Pao Chicken is perfect for those who enjoy spicy food, and the taste is still delicious.

 Fried Rice is okay.

-Mango Sago remind me of mango graham crackers that we make in the Philippines.
+Mango Sago reminds me of the mango graham crackers we make in the Philippines.

-Of course we get a free treat with our fortune cookie is what our future holds printed with a paper that says this written in a piece of paper.
+Of course, we get a free treat with a fortune cookie, revealing what our future holds on a small piece of paper.

 To learn more on Panda Express Chinese Kitchen is by clicking this link to direct you there:

-Living in the Philippines you have an option to order through Grab or Food Panda the menu is there sometimes certain entrees are not available therefore enjoy their food when you have a chance.
+Living in the Philippines, you have the option to order through Grab or Food Panda.
+The menu is available, though some entrees may occasionally be unavailable, so make sure to enjoy their food whenever you get the chance.

 Comments